anoma/nspec/README.md

     ```

     Take into account that this web server will automatically reload the website
-    when you make changes to the files, and it is not especially fast.
+    when you make changes to the files, it is not especially fast.

 <details> <summary> Builds with quiet mode </summary>